 Dodds, K, and J.F Salazar 2021.
 "Gateway Geopolitics: Assembling Infrastructure, Policies and Tourism in Hobart and Australian Antarctic Territory/East Antarctica".
 In Córdoba Azcárate, Matilde, Mostafanezhad, Mary and Norum, Roger (Eds.).
 The Geopolitics of Tourism: Assemblages of Power, Mobility and the State.
-Phoenisc University of Arizona Press.
+Phoenix: University (2021).
+Counter-fun, scholarly legitimacy, and of Arizona Press.

 Leane, E, and Nielsen, H. 2019.
-"Gateway Tourism's Exploring Antarctica in Tasmania."
+"Gateway Tourism': Exploring Antarctica in Tasmania."
 The State and Future of Tourism in Tasmania.
 Ed.
-Anne Hardy and Can Seng Ooi.
-Hobart 40 South.
+Anne Hardy and Can Seng Ooi, Hobart: 40 South.